ShreyTayal/think_through/README.md

-# think_through
-a working platform for the backend processing of ThinkThrough
+#a working platform for the backend processing of ThinkThrough